Hints of a dark side in Cleveland abduction suspect's life

 CLEVELAND In hindsight, there were signs of a darker side to Ariel Castro, the Cleveland man suspected of abducting three girls and holding them captive for around a decade.

-Divorced years ago and never seen in the company of women, Castro suddenly started showing up in the largely Latino, working-class neighbourhood with a 6-year-old girl.
-It was his girlfriend's child, he told neighbours.
+Divorced years ago and never seen in the company of women, Castro suddenly started showing up in the largely Latino, working-class neighborhood with a 6-year-old girl.
+It was his girlfriend's child, he told neighbors.

 Castro, 52, was believed to have lived alone, yet on his lunch break would bring home enough bags of fast food and beverages for several people.